 - Blockages such as ear wax or infection.

-- Diseases of the inner ear, such as Meniere's disease.
+- Conditions of the inner ear, such as Meniere's disease.

 - Stress or trauma to the head, neck, or jaw.

-- Certain medications, such as anti-inflammatories, antibiotics, and antidepressants cite tinnitus as a side effect.
+- Certain medications, such as anti-inflammatories, antibiotics, antidepressants, and cancer treatments all cite tinnitus as a side effect.